Operation Encore: Battle of Mount Belvedere

 American casualties from the Battle of Mount Belvedere were 192 killed in action, 730 wounded, and 1 captured.
 Brazilian casualties were 22 dead and 137 wounded.
 German casualties are unknown, but American records note over 400 were taken prisoner.
 (Note: Isserman admits that "German casualties are unknown".
 Any estimate of number of German casualties would be based on compilation of incidental mentions of Germans killed in the various sources, which potentially duplicate counts and have different degrees of reliability.
-In this battle, Hampton's official report on the capture of Riva Ridge, the number of Germans killed in their assaults on Monte Pizzo di Campiano he provides a total of 30 KIA and 3 captured; however Boucsein in his book states the Germans suffered 35 casualties, an additional 26 killed and a total of 10 captured.
+For example, in this battle Hampton's official report on the capture of Riva Ridge, he states the number of Germans killed in their assaults on Monte Pizzo di Campiano was 30 KIA and 3 captured; however Boucsein in his book states the Germans suffered 35 casualties, an additional 26 killed and a total of 10 captured.
 There is the statement that by the morning of 21 February following the assault of the 87th regiment on the west slopes of Mt.
 Belvedere, "over one hundred enemy dead lay among our positions."
 A third figure is that when the third battalion of the 86th Mountain Infantry, assaulted enemy positions on Mount della Torraccia, Lt.
 Col. John Hay reports "more than fifty Germans" had been killed.)